 Miami Beach isn’t about cramming in activities, but rather about curating the experience.
 Pick the right spots, and you’re good.

-- South Beach – The stretch of sand that made Miami famous.
+- South Beach, also known as the stretch of sand that made Miami famous.
 The water’s warm, the scenery is A-list, and the people-watching in the beach clubs is elite.
 Head to Strawberry Moon for a scene, or Nikki Beach for something more classic.

-- Boat or Jet Ski Rental – Miami looks better from the water.
+- Boat or Jet Ski Rental, because Miami looks better from the water.
 Cruise past Star Island’s ridiculous mansions or take a jet ski for something faster.

-- The Restaurant Scene – Miami is having a food moment.
+- The Restaurant Scene, obviously.
 MILA blends Mediterranean and Japanese with rooftop views, Carbone is the place for red sauce and celebrities, Casadonna is where people go when they want to be seen, and Joe’s Stone Crab is still an institution for a reason.

 Where to Stay